FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

 can be in multiple libraries and doesn't have an `id` of it's own.
 The `id` is a property of the library.

 If a tool from a tool library (or an entire tool library) is added to a job it retains its `id` from the library as a property.
-Adding a tool bit directly rsults in the tool getting the next free id assigned.
+Adding a tool bit directly results in the tool getting the next free id assigned.

 # Tool Controllers